ourzora/nouns-marketplace/README.md

 # Codebase Structure:

 You may notice that there are a number of directories prefixed with the @ symbol.
 These sit outside of the conventional next.js app application structure.
-The reasoning behind this is that we would like to treat this codebase as an incubator for potential packages that could be broken out and included in a variety of other applications along side this one.
+The reasoning behind this is that we would like to treat this codebase as an incubator for potential packages that could be broken out and included in a variety of other applications alongside this one.
 You will find further documentation within these directories.
 Note that these are a work in progress, and we welcome input around features and api design.

 ### Currently we have included:

 - @filter: Component suite designed to accomplish NFT display and filtering.
 - @noun-auction: Componentry, provider, hooks designed for interaction and display of nounish auction activity.
-- @market: Zora Protocol market interaction componente / providers / hooks.
-Currently supporting Zora V3 Asks (list / buy).
+- @market: Zora Protocol market interaction components / providers / hooks.
+Currently supporting Zora V3 Asks (public + private list / buy).
 Along with module approvals.
 More functionality on the roadmap!
 - @media: NFT display componentry.
-- @shared: Catch all for util functions, hooks, constants and components used both in the primary apps and the above (more tightly scoped) pieces of functionality.
+- @shared: Catch-all for util functions, hooks, constants and components used both in the primary apps and the above (more tightly scoped) pieces of functionality.

 # How to Contribute: